 Plan Cost Management Process

 The first process of this knowledge area is plan cost management process.
 In this process, how to determine budget, estimate costs and manage the expenses throughout the project are planned.
-Cost Management plan is the primary output of the plan cost management process.
+Cost Management plan is the primary output of the this process.
 It describes how to manage the project costs and budget.

 Two Important Terms in Plan Cost Management Process